 Jourdain is a life-long student of film.
-She created the feminist media criticism website, fishnet cinema.
+She created the media criticism website, fishnet cinema.
 Jourdain is the primary contributor, with guest pieces written exclusively by women and femmes.

 Her undergraduate honors thesis, “Idiot Box: An Exercise in Television Development” can be found in the Reese Library at Augusta University.
 Her graduate thesis, a half hour comedy-drama pilot titled “SOUL”, was presented as a staged reading at New York University’s Goldberg Theater in 2016.

 Jourdain is a leftist feminist and very dedicated to social justice.
 She is also visually disabled, which is subject she discusses frequently within her work.
 With her writing and comedy, she strives to represent women of color in all their complexities.